 - Permanent buildings or land - Improvements, remodeling, or construction to a business property (unless it is to make it accessible) - Wages for you, employees, or services (like accounting) you may purchase for your business

-Do any of these apply to your business idea?
+Do any challenges apply to you?
 If yes, discuss them with your counselor or a business development expert to get ideas for addressing them.

 16. Additional Thoughts